temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(b) Price transparency.**—

-(1) Regulations.—Not later than 180 days after the date of enactment of this Act, and before the effective date of section 202(a)(9), the Secretary of Health and Human Services shall issue regulations requiring each health care provider that is licensed under Federal law to disclose, in advance of the provision of services, the prices charged for such services.
+(1) Regulations.-Not later than 180 days after the date of enactment of this Act, and before the effective date of the abolition of the Department of Health and Human Services under section 101(b)(6), the Secretary of Health and Human Services shall issue regulations requiring each health care provider that is licensed under Federal law to disclose, in advance of the provision of services, the prices charged for such services.

 (2) Enforcement.—A person receiving services from a provider described in paragraph (1) may enforce the disclosure requirement created by this subsection through an action under applicable State or Federal law, including common law causes of action.

-(3) Continuity after abolition of department.—The regulations issued under paragraph (1) shall remain in effect according to their terms notwithstanding the abolition of the Department of Health and Human Services under section 202(a)(9), and any reference in such regulations to the Secretary of Health and Human Services shall be deemed a reference to the Secretary of the Treasury.
+(3) Continuity after abolition of department.-The regulations issued under paragraph (1) shall remain in effect according to their terms notwithstanding the abolition of the Department of Health and Human Services under section 101(b)(6), and any reference in such regulations to the Secretary of Health and Human Services shall be deemed a reference to the Secretary of the Treasury.

 ---